The Chemistry of Wine

-- Store in a cool place, a basement with a fairly constant temperature of about 70 degrees Fahrenheit or 21 degrees Celsius.
+- Store in a cool place, a basement with a fairly constant temperature of about 70°F or 21°C.

 Serving and Enjoying

 - Allow at least six months for your wine to age.
-Ideally, your wine should be sufficiently aged and ready to drink within twelve months maximum.
+Ideally, your wine should be sufficiently aged and ready to drink within 12 months maximum.

 - So long as the wine has been capped tightly and not exposed to outside air, it should be good for at least two to three years.

 - While the quality of the wine will improve with age up to about 12 months, it will be at its peak and won't continue to improve after about 12 months.
-If stored more than two or three years it might spoil (however, I have never kept it this long so I am speculating at this point).
+If stored for more than two or three years it might spoil (however, I have never kept it this long, so I am speculating).